The NYC Solar Property Tax Abatement Ends Soon

 The NYC solar property tax abatement is available to “property owners that install solar electric-generating systems (photovoltaic solar panels) on their buildings,” according to NYC buildings.

-The abatement is only available to property owners in New York City and applies to systems “placed in service” by January 1, 2024.
-Placed in service refers to the date your received permission to turn on (PTO) or the sign-off date on your electric permit — whichever is later.
+The abatement is only available to property owners in New York City.
+For systems “placed in service” before January 1, 2024, the abatement is worth 20%.
+For systems placed in service between January 1, 2024 and January 1, 2035, the abatement is worth up to 30%.
+Placed in service refers to the date you received permission to turn on (PTO) or the sign-off date on your electric permit — whichever is later.

 As we mentioned above, New York State also has a solar property tax exemption.
-This exemption cannot be combined with the NYC solar property tax abatment.
-However, it’s unclear the exemption will apply to New York City solar owners after the abatement expires.
+This exemption cannot be combined with the NYC solar property tax abatement.

 How to claim the NYC Solar Property Tax Abatement